t16ing/.vim/README.md

 ## What is `.vim`

-This is my personal vim/neovim configurations.

-It is designed as a sensible and powerful editor environment.
+My customized vim configurations, as a sensible and powerful editor environment.

 ## Sensible Configurations

-- Sensible motion, search, fold, and precede each line with its line number.
+- Sensible motion, search, fold, and precede of line.
-- More file format and encoding are supported.
+- More file format and encoding supported.
 - Persistent editing position and undo history.
-Auto read when a file is changed from the outside
+Auto read when a file is changed from the outside.
 - Indent: 4 spaces, expand tabs.
 Highlight tabs and unwanted spaces.
 - Integrate with system clipboard.
 - colorscheme: PaperColor Dark.